 Life happens, and it should, at all hours of the day.
 Many beautiful moments in my life occur outside of perfect lighting conditions.
-Yes, I do have my favourite types of light, but I've come to embrace all kinds and see value in learning and then working with light outside of the ideal.
-One of my goals as a photographer is to document the childhood memories of my children but infuse creativity into those images as well.
-Lighting conditions outside of the ideal have helped me learn more about how to work with less than ideal lighting conditions and embrace creativity.
+Yes, I have my favourite types of light, but I've come to embrace all kinds and see value in learning and then working with light outside of the ideal.
+One of my goals as a photographer is to document my children's childhood memories but infuse creativity into those images.
+Lighting conditions outside of the ideal have helped me learn more about working with less than ideal lighting conditions and embracing creativity.
 It is possible to take creative images in less than ideal lighting situations.

 There are many possibilities for creative light, both indoors and outdoors.
 I love dappled light outdoors.
 I think it can make for the most beautiful creative light.
 Dappled light can often be found when light is less than ideal, like during full sun.
 I like to look for dappled light inside of forests when we are outdoors, but it's a great idea to keep an eye out for dappled light in general because it can present itself in many different contexts.

-It's not just the bright summer sun that is considered less than ideal.
+It's not just full sun that is considered less than ideal.
 Overcast days or flat light aren't always favourite lighting for photographers either.
-When light is even, I like to look for situations in which I can enhance mood within my images, whether that's a stormy sky or some other dramatic element.
+When light is even, I like to look for situations where I can enhance mood within my images, whether that's a stormy sky or some other dramatic element.

 Sometimes a unique perspective or change in angle is all you need to infuse a touch of creativity into your image when light is less than ideal.
 I often like to use my subject to block out intense sunlight.
 Usually, this will create a burst of light, infusing fun and dynamic light in my image with a touch of creativity.

 Nothing is more creative than intentional creativity.
-There are many different creative lenses available to the photographer, such as lenses in the Lensbaby line, tilt-shifts or freelensing.
+Many different creative lenses are available to the photographer, such as lenses in the Lensbaby line, tilt-shifts or freelensing.
 You also have other options for creativity, such as shooting through objects like flowers or shrubbery.
 Other creative techniques you could try are prism use or copper or plastic tubing.
 Never be afraid to experiment and try something new, as this will undoubtedly result in an infusion of creativity within your images.